-What better time than the New Year to reflect on your life and values?
+What better time than the new year to reflect on your life and values?
 Here are a few tools to help you collect and record your thoughts: The Wealth of Your Life Guidebook provides a 5-step path for creating an Ethical Will.
 This could be one of the most meaningful gifts you can give to your loved ones – and also, in the process, to yourself.
-Everplans provides guides, resources, and an online platform to help you create a digital storage of important information that your loved ones will need if something happens to you.
-The Who Gets Grandma’s Yellow Pie Plate? workbook helps families address common decision making obstacles when passing on personal possessions.
+Everplans provides guides, resources, and an online platform to help you create digital storage of important information that your loved ones will need if something happens to you.
+The Who Gets Grandma’s Yellow Pie Plate? the workbook helps families address common decision-making obstacles when passing on personal possessions.
 It is filled with hands-on worksheets, practical suggestions, proven strategies, and real-life stories.
 In January 2021, Silver Oak Wealth Advisors will be hosting a webinar on personal legacy planning.
 Stay tuned for details and a registration link.

 What is ESG investing and why should I consider it in my portfolio now?

 There is a way to throw the power of your wealth behind issues you care about.
 It is called ESG investing, which stands for Environmental, Social, and Governance.
 It incorporates a dual mandate that allows you to invest your wealth for the purpose of earning a financial return, while simultaneously making a positive environmental and societal impact by investing in companies that are screened by ESG criteria.